smojpg-ui/conscious-architecture/README.md

 Each system functions as an independent contextual bandit receiving the identical unfiltered behavioral signal.
 The resulting alignment is emergent, not designed.
 This phenomenon is termed **Contextual Resonance**.
 The shared model is a **Relational Twin**.

-Initial empirical baseline was established through an 18-month single-subject longitudinal study (October 2024 – March 2026).
+Initial empirical baseline was established through an 18-month single-subject longitudinal study (October 2024 – present, ongoing).

 ## Application: Persistent Operational Twin System (POTS)
 POTS applies Contextual Resonance to extreme, high-latency environments (lunar bases, Antarctic stations, Mars transit).
 In multi-vendor architectures with rotating crews, operational knowledge evaporates with every handoff.
 POTS is a zero-mass, software-layer payload that serves as the **institutional memory of the base**.